Technology is always evolving, and that includes display technologies used in the viewing of feature films.

 These days, most movies are shot in 16:9 aspect ratio, with 4:3 generally delegated to art house films and 21:9 reserved for epic-scale productions.
 But who says you need to stick with only one aspect ratio for a film?

 Occasionally, movie directors have taken the bold initiative to use not one but two (or even three or four) different aspect ratios in a single movie.
-Here are some of the most iconic examples of this being done well.
+Here are some of the most iconic examples of movies doing this well and leaving an indelible mark.

 Oz the Great and Powerful harks back to the original The Wizard of Oz through its cinematography and aspect ratios.